northwestern-mti/CeNDR-1/README.md

 `CeNDR` is the code used to run the [_Caenorhabditis elegans_ Natural Diversity Resource](https://www.elegansvariation.org) website.

+The Dockerfile in the root directory defines a container which can be used for development.
+It includes tools like the google-cloud-sdk, terraform, python, and more.
+To build the container run: make dev-env

+To start the container and mount the current directory inside of the container on /cendr: make dev

+Authenticate with Google Cloud: gcloud init gcloud auth login gcloud config set project PROJECT_ID gcloud auth configure-docker

-Remove any files that were automatically generated based on the environment configuration file (ie: env/stage/.env)
+Remove any files that were automatically generated based on the environment configuration file (ie: env/stage/.env) make clean

-make clean

-Generate terraform configuration details and per-service static .env files for the specified environment (ie: staging, production):

-make configure ENV="staging"
+To generate the terraform infrastructure changes to be implemented for an environment: make cloud-resource-plan ENV=stage

 deploy cloud resources:

-make cloud-resource-plan ENV=staging
+make cloud-resource-plan ENV=stage

-requirements:

-google cloud sdk:

-sudo apt-get update
-sudo apt-get install google-cloud-sdk sudo apt-get install google-cloud-sdk-cloud-build-local

-cloud-build-local --config=[BUILD_CONFIG] --dryrun=false --push [SOURCE_CODE]

-google-cloud-sdk-app-engine-python
-google-cloud-sdk-pubsub-emulator
-google-cloud-sdk-cloud-build-local

-gcloud init
-gcloud config set project PROJECT_ID gcloud auth configure-docker

-gcloud auth activate-service-account ACCOUNT --key-file=KEY-FILE
+To provision cloud resources you must include definitions for Cloud Secret Store values in env/(ENVIRONMENT)/terraform/secret.tfvars